The Count of Monte Cristo (2024 film)

 The Count of Monte Cristo (French: Le Comte de Monte-Cristo) is a 2024 French historical action adventure film based on the 1844 novel by Alexandre Dumas.
 Adapted and directed by Matthieu Delaporte and Alexandre de La Patellière, the film stars Pierre Niney as Edmond Dantès.

 The Count of Monte Cristo had its world premiere at the 77th Cannes Film Festival on May 22, 2024, and was released theatrically in France a month later by Pathé.
 With a budget estimated at €42.9 million, the film was the most expensive French production of 2024.
 It sold over 9 million admissions in France, where it was the second highest-grossing film of 2024 and grossed $100 million worldwide.

-It also became the biggest success for producer and distributor Pathé since Bienvenue Chez Les Ch'tis (2008).
+It also became the biggest success for Pathé since Bienvenue Chez Les Ch'tis (2008).

 Plot

 In 1815, sailor Edmond Dantès defies orders to rescue a shipwrecked woman from the Mediterranean Sea.
 The woman, Angèle, carries a letter from the exiled Napoleon, which Captain Danglars seizes.
 Upon reaching Marseille, Danglars reports Edmond to shipowner Morrel, but Morrel dismisses Danglars for neglecting his duty to aid survivors and promotes Edmond in his place.

 Edmond returns home to share the news with his fiancée, Mercédès Herrera, and her cousin, Fernand de Morcerf, who harbors feelings for her.
 Edmond asks Fernand to be his best man at their upcoming wedding.
 However, on the wedding day, Edmond is arrested and accused of being a Bonapartist.
 Brought before Gérard de Villefort, Marseille's deputy prosecutor, Edmond maintains his innocence, prompting Villefort to consider releasing him.
 However, Edmond reveals he knows Angèle's identity.
 Villefort detains him further while interrogating Danglars and Fernand.

 Villefort conspires with Danglars and Fernand to ensure Edmond's imprisonment.
 Angèle, Villefort's sister, demands Edmond's release and threatens to expose Villefort's affair with Danglars' wife.
 To silence her, Villefort enlists Danglars to eliminate Angèle.
 Edmond is imprisoned in the Château d'If, where he meets fellow inmate Abbé Faria, who educates him in languages, science, and culture over eight years.
 Faria also reveals the location of a vast treasure on the island of Monte Cristo.
 Before their planned escape, Faria is fatally injured by a tunnel collapse.
-Edmond takes Faria's body to his cell, hides in the burial sack in its place, and, after being thrown into the sea, escapes and swims to freedom.
+Edmond takes Faria's body to his cell, hides in the burial sack in his place, and, after being thrown into the sea, escapes and swims to freedom.

 Returning to Marseille, Edmond learns his father has died, and Mercédès has married Fernand and moved to Paris.
 Edmond journeys to Monte Cristo, where he finds the hidden treasure.
 A year later, he reemerges as the Count of Monte Cristo, intent on revenge.
 He locates Angèle, sold by Danglars into prostitution, now dying.
 She reveals she once tried to expose Villefort's crimes, including his attempt to bury his illegitimate son, André, alive.
 Angèle rescued André, placing him in an orphanage.
 Edmond takes André under his wing, renaming him Prince Andrea Cavalcanti, and makes him a key player in his plans.